Secondary School Places May 1st 2019

 This year we will be studying the following curriculum:

-Autumn: we start our adventure with our topic ‘From the ashes of Ancient Greece to the heavens above’ where we will be exploring the wonders of ancient and modern Greece and reading the fantastic fantasy novel, Skellig, by David Almond.
+Autumn: we start our adventure with our topic ‘Ancient Greece' where we will be exploring the wonders of this ancient civilisation and the legacy they left.
+Our class novel will be Skellig, by David Almond.
 Skellig is an award winning novel which has won both the Whitbread Children's Book of the Year and the Carnegie Medal from the Library Association.